Sw1ftFlow/parking_guard/README.md

 ## 💡 Future Improvements
-- Add twitter data and intepret sentiment with llm
+- Add X data and interpret tweet sentiment with language agent
 - Use exchange APIs for real-time data & order books